 16. Story Starters

-With a good supply of story starters, your child will be inspired to create lots of new stories.
-Don’t feel like your child has to actually write stories for all of them.
+With a good supply of story starters, your child will be inspired to create many new stories.
+But don’t feel like your child has actually to write stories for each one.

 They can create: